 How to Avoid a Margin Call

-Before opening a margin account, investors should carefully consider whether they really need one.
+Before opening a margin account, investors should carefully consider whether they need one.
 Most long-term investors don’t need to buy on margin to earn solid returns.
 Plus, the loans aren’t free.
 Brokerages charge interest on them.

 However, if you wish to invest with margin, here are a few things you can do to manage your account, avoid a margin call, or be ready for it if it comes.